EPS College Counseling Program

 - In addition, with our expanded college counseling program, your student will have a Process Coach was well as a Writing Coach.
 Bart Gummere is also available to assist each student in the construction of their college list.

 - In the case when families do hire outside assistance, EPS asks that families share this information and connect the outside resource to the counseling team here.
+We will work best and most effectively for each student when in clear communication with any other personnel.

 - This should be a family decision.
 Students who decide to do test prep often wait to get diagnostic results back on a first test, using those results to focus their test prep near the time of their second test.
 It is most effective to do test prep immediately prior to a test-taking date.
+EPS will arrange and coordinate an opportunity for 10th graders to take both a practice ACT and SAT.

 - We recommend that students take a standardized test (ACT and/or SAT) at least two times: once or twice between January and June in their junior year and once in the senior fall.